2001 Jos riots: Causes

 Religious and ethnic conflicts have repeatedly occurred in Jos due to the city's geographical placement in Nigeria.
 Jos, the capital of Plateau State, is located in the middle of the country, which lies between the predominantly Muslim north and the predominantly Christian south.
 Jos was also known for its job opportunities leading people from around Nigeria to move there for employment.
 The influx of people led to tensions between members of "indigene" (indigenous) ethnic groups and non-indigene ethnic groups (often referred to as "settlers").
 In June 2001 the federal government appointed a Hausa Muslim politician, Alhaji Muktar Mohammed, as local coordinator of the federal poverty alleviation program, leading indigene Christians to protest his appointment.
 Tensions turned violent on 7 September 2001, when a Christian woman attempted to cross a barricaded street outside a mosque during Friday prayers.
 It led to a conflict between her and a group of Muslims.
 The fight eventually spread to other parts of the city.

 Riots

 Fighting spread through various Jos neighborhoods and to surrounding communities.
 Property and even human beings were set on fire.
-Many houses, shops, mosques and churches were burned or damaged.
+Many houses, shops, mosques, and churches were burned or damaged.
 Torched cars were left along the streets after the clashes.
 Christian leaders reported that Muslims spontaneously attacked Christians and burned churches, including three churches of the Church of Christ in Nigeria (presently known as, 'Church of Christ in Nations' COCIN), the main Assemblies of God church, and a Jos Apostolic Church.
 The military was eventually deployed and stopped the violence.
-Local sources said the military's intervention and strict enforcement of the curfew helped end the clashes.
+Local sources said the military's intervention and enforcement of the curfew helped end the clashes.